jaseemery/TemporalFun/docs/README.md

 dotnet run
 ```

-### Option 2: Local Development with Docker (Fully Containerized)
+### Option 2: Local Development with Docker

-If you want to run everything in containers, this option runs both Temporal services and the worker in Docker.
+If you want to run everything in containers:

 #### 1. Start All Services
 ```bash